glenlovett/glenlovett.github.io/_posts/biking/2016-05-18-back-on-track.markdown

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160518_113208717.jpg)
 *I found the windows XP desktop background image.*

 I am still ignoring much of the suggested directions coming from my cyber companion, Google Maps, as it is *adamant* on routing me towards the Erie Canal trail, which I know to avoid by now for fear of its stoney dusty wrath.
-No matter, I rooted my own way using roads I've already identified as being as close to bike friendly as possible.
+No matter, I charted my own way using roads I've already identified as being as close to bike friendly as possible.
 The last miles I was admittedly constantly checking my miles, counting down the last couple.
 It's a habit I'm trying to avoid; getting antsy during the last stretch and pushing it too hard.

 I bought a large sub and some snacks at what I learned upon entering was an Amish Owned grocery store, and my bill came out to $6.66.
 Heh.
 Then I was at my destination, Junius Ponds Cabins and Campgrounds.
 It's an odd place.
 But very niceley maintained.
 Shame it's not the "real" camping I was looking for, which I imagine I'll get soon enough.